SangatsuUsagi/pytorch-cifar10/README.md

 This project optionally supports MNIST/FashinMNIST dataset.
 You can use `mnist.py` and `fashion_mnist.py` for training the models with mnist dataset.
+AlexNet and VGG is tailored for 32x32 input, so that these models can't use with MNIST/FashionMNIST.

 ### Results

+- Input image data is not normalized (To use weight with AI SoC)
 - Optimizer : Adam
 - Learning Rate : 0.01
 - Epochs : 16